-Since Colorado voters passed a law earlier this year legalizing the sale and purchase of marijuana, many parents have wondered what this means for their children’s future.
+In 2014, Colorado voters in the United States passed a landmark law legalizing the sale and purchase of marijuana.
+Fast-forward to 2020 and more than 40 states have laws legalizing marijuana is some form, including several states that have made possession and recreational use legal.
+Canada legalized marijuana in 2018 and similar movements are underway in the United Kingdom, Australia, New Zealand, and other nations.
+Many parents have wondered what this means for their children’s future.
 As a resident of Colorado, I have been inundated with questions from concerned parents wondering not only how to broach this topic with their kids, but how to frame their responses and keep kids healthy and safe.

 Kids this age may think they already know all the facts based upon information passed through peer groups, but just as with sex and alcohol, many times their information is just false.

 First and foremost, it’s important for parents and kids to understand what the legalization of marijuana means for all of us.
-Marijuana sales are currently only legal in two states (Colorado and Washington), while other states have dispensaries that only provide marijuana to individuals who carry a medical needs card.
-Rules and laws vary from state to state, but it’s important to note that the use of marijuana is considered a substance reserved for those 21 years old and over.
-The law does not allow anyone under 21 to possess or consume marijuana and it is illegal for all individuals to drive while under the influence of marijuana.
-On the federal level, the law is still the same, meaning that marijuana is still illegal.
+Rules and laws vary widely from state to state, but it’s important to note that the use of marijuana is considered a substance reserved for adults.
+In my state, Colorado, the law does not allow anyone under 21 to possess or consume marijuana and it is illegal for all individuals to drive while under the influence of marijuana.
+On the U.S. federal level, the law is still the same, meaning that marijuana is still illegal.
+In Canada, the legal age to use marijuana may vary by province, but is likely to be age 18 in many places.
 While these details may seem unimportant, they are critical facts to keep in mind when you begin the discussion with your child about marijuana use.

 When you discuss any difficult topic with your child, the best place to begin is educating them with the best facts and information you can find.
 Beginning a computer search with your child to explore what cannabis is and its effects on the body can be a great place to start.
 For instance, you can uncover facts such as how the chemicals in marijuana affect the body, the developing brain of a teen or pre-teen, judgment, sleep, and overall health.
 Like with alcohol, you can tell your child that marijuana is a mind-altering substance that can have negative consequences for all people, but especially for teenagers who are still developing physically and emotionally.
 You can assign your child the “homework” of finding one or two articles that discuss, from a medical perspective, how marijuana affects the brain and what the side effects can be when used.
 Use these articles as a springboard for discussing marijuana together.